MidSpike/iris-utilities/PRIVACY.md

 Certain data submitted to this bot may be sent to external services for processing.

-For example, the `weather_info` command sends anonymized data to [https://open-meteo.com/](https://open-meteo.com/) for processing.
+For example, the `weather_info` command sends anonymized data to third parties for processing.

+This anonymized data includes (but is not limited to):
+- The location entered by the user (example: "New York").

-In return for this data, Open Meteo provides user-requested weather information to this bot.
+In return for this data, user-requested weather information is returned to this bot to be displayed to the user.

 ---